raunaqgupta/portfolio/src/content/poems/ikebana.md

 ---

 I bought flower frogs online
-Hoping to use this old glass vase to display flowers
+Hoping to use this old glass vase of mine
-Ikebana, arranging flowers, I don't know any better Guess I'll go and buy some from the store nearby
+Ikebana, arranging flowers, I don't know any better
+Guess I'll go and buy some from the store nearby

 The lady directs my gaze towards a crooked branch